Aircraft flight dynamics

+Background

 Roll, pitch and yaw refer to rotations about the respective axes starting from a defined steady flight equilibrium state.
 The equilibrium roll angle is known as wings level or zero bank angle.

 The most common aeronautical convention defines roll as acting about the longitudinal axis, positive with the starboard (right) wing down.
 Yaw is about the vertical body axis, positive with the nose to starboard.
 Pitch is about an axis perpendicular to the longitudinal plane of symmetry, positive nose up.